jamesluvsgithub/stm32/LOG.md

 # LOG.md
-This is where I document each day that I work on the STM32.
-It includes everything that I tried, all my successes, and all my failures.
+Each project has its own LOG.md file.
+These files are where I will log my progress in the project, including my successes, failures, and inner thoughts.

+This LOG.md is for logs that don't fit into any project.

-General logs will have the following format:
+Logs can either be a daily log or a project log.
+Daily logs will have the following format:

 ### MM/DD/YYYY